You Can't Always Get What You Want: Games of Ordered Preference: Games of Ordered Preferences

 \subsubsection{MPCC Relaxation}

 As noted earlier in \cref{sec:mpcc}, the \ac{mpcc} in \cref{eqn:goop-MPCC} can be numerically challenging to solve due to irregularities in the geometry of the feasible set.
 Therefore, we propose a relaxation scheme that mitigates the aforementioned issue by solving a sequence of \acp{goop} which are regularized by altering the complementarity constraints in \cref{eqn:goop-MPCC-complementarity}.
+To this end, we replace the equality constraint in \cref{eqn:goop-MPCC-complementarity} with an inequality as follows: